Hi ya’ll, how’s everyone been doing? I’ve been absent from blogosphere for the past month, and I do have a good excuse.

 Verdict: A flawed masterpiece!

 Now I’m not too fond of the paranormal genre, so I had quite a difficult time getting into the groove of the series.
 However, by the second to third book, I was SOLD.
 Because the characters are so freaking compelling.
-This series does have a few pacing issues and all, but the writing style is sooooo unique, and the characters sooooo fleshed out, the flaws just pale in comparison to everything else that was done right.
-This series is just a barrage of feels!
+This series does have a few pacing issues, but the writing style is sooooo unique, and the characters sooooo fleshed out, the flaws paled in comparison to everything else that was done right.
+This series is a barrage of feels!

 The Magicians Trilogy by Lev Grossman